wistia/wistia-open-docs/_posts/oauth2.md

 - The wistia-api ruby gem currently does __not__ support oauth.
 We will be updating this in the future.
-- The Upload API does not yet support oauth authentication.
-This should be fixed soon.
 - Only managers and owners of an account can authorize an application at this time.
 - The `scope` param is currently ignored.
 Until the api supports it, all